sjentsch/lsjDocs/Ch13/Ch13_ANOVA_10.rst

 -------

 There’s a fair bit covered in this chapter, but there’s still a lot missing.
-Most obviously, I haven’t discussed how to run an ANOVA when you are interested in more than one grouping variable, but that will be discussed in a lot of detail in chapter :doc:`Factorial ANOVA <../Ch14/Ch14_ANOVA2>`.
+Most obviously, I haven’t discussed how to run an ANOVA when you are interested in more than one grouping variable, but that will be discussed in a lot of detail in chapter :doc:`../Ch14/Ch14_ANOVA2`.
 In terms of what we have discussed, the key topics were:

 -  The basic logic behind :doc:`how ANOVA works <Ch13_ANOVA_02>` and :doc:`how